OpenTechSchool/html-css-beginners/core/portfolio-2.md

 In general you can use everything as a link.
 A button element, an image or just plain text.
 But let's create a stylish icon using CSS here.

 For doing so add the first letter of the name of each link in the link tag and add some classes to the links so you can style them.
 Add one class `contact-link` to each link to apply styles to all links and add a unique class for each link (`mail`, `twitter`, `facebook`, `github`).
-The hole list should look like the following:
+The whole list should look like the following:

     <ul class="contact-links">
         <li><a href="#" class="contact-link mail">m</a></li>